-One out of every three Goshen students lives off campus.
+About four out of every 10 Goshen students lives off campus.
 But that doesn’t keep them from playing sports, singing in the Chamber Choir, eating lunch with their friends, or being just as involved in campus life as any other student.

 There are tons of resources available to Goshen College students living off campus:

 - A dedicated commuter lounge, complete with kitchen, lockers and private rooms (need a quick afternoon nap?)

 - Special meal plans so you won’t go hungry

 - The Campus Center for Young Children — a high quality, accredited, early childhood center — is located on campus in the Church-Chapel and gives enrollment priority to Goshen College students.
 It offers a sliding fee scale for families that qualify and accepts CCDF vouchers (child care assistance program).